The define command calculates and displays geometric objects based on atomic coordinates:

 - for planes, to enclose the projections of the atoms (an additional margin can be specified with the padding option)

-Object name (default centroid for a centroid, plane for a plane).
-A user-specified name for a centroid object will also be assigned as its atom name.
+Object model name (default centroid for a centroid, plane for a plane).
+A user-specified name for a centroid model is also assigned as its atom name.
+Default axis model names: